Thomas-Romanoff/CIOmanagement/pages/index.md

 ---
 # Management and Oversight of Federal Information Technology

+# Th content for this policy has been migrated to a new site.  https://policy.cio.gov/fitara/

 ### Overview

 On this site you will find a number of resources related to FITARA implementation, including a self-assessment template, frequently asked questions, example documents, and an opportunity to interact with other agencies.